 1) What documents will I need to submit with my application?

-The on-line application system will not allow an applicant to submit an application until it is complete.
+The on-line application system will not allow an applicant to submit an application until all information on the application form is complete.
 You may save a partially completed application and complete it later.
 To complete the application you must: a) fill in information in all parts of the application, b) upload a statement of purpose, c) enter the names and requested contact information of three people who will submit (on-line) letters of academic and/or professional recommendation.